CodyDegraffeNiles/Cacophony/README.md

 ----

 * Frontend
-    * React and Redux for frontend state managment and component rendering
+    * React and Redux for frontend state management and component rendering
     * HTML for creating the skeleton of the React Components and App as a whole
-    * CSS to provide intuitive and use friendly styling and interface
+    * CSS to provide intuitive and user-friendly styling and interface
     * JavaScript to provide the logic necessary for dynamically updating the frontend
 * Backend
     * Rails for a robust backend web application framework